Need of KMS

 IT security is a process which needs to be established in each company working with sensitive data.

-IT security is a process, which needs established in each company working with sensitive data.
 A suitable cryptographic key management system (cryptographic or encryption Key Management System) has to go far beyond a conventional password manager.
 All IT security-relevant processes in a company require proactive security support using a central approach.

 The core elements of security processes are keys and certificates.
 During the entire key management lifecycle, an encryption key management system has to store and manage a large number of "secrets" (SSH keys, API keys, certificates, etc.).
 It is essential that organizations have an overview at any point in time how keys and certificates are used on their network.
 Many companies use a large number of keys and certificates without central control.
 For example, it is not known who has access to which keys or there is no dedicated role and rights management.